oddinpay/oddin-status/README.md

 >
 > This project is currently under active development.

-We have three components: `status page`, `API`, and the `dashboard`.
+We have three components: `API`, `status page`, and the `dashboard`.
 The status page must run on Cloudflare (it doesn't work anywhere else), but the API and dashboard can run anywhere.

+### API Deployment & Installation